PKStart/pks-web/README.md

 ```shell
 npm install git+https://github.com/PKStart/pks-common.git
 ```
 Make sure to reinstall and update this package whenever the common code changes.

-- [ ] TODO: create npm script for safe updates
+Use the `npm run update:common` command for this.

 ### Environment variables
 Since Angular uses its own logic of handling the environments, a little 'hack' was needed to achieve using a `.env` file.